Chart Color Schemes

 Freeling lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, Freeling's population is estimated at around 2,915.
-This reflects an increase of 227 people since the 2021 Census, which reported a population of 2,688.
-The change was inferred from AreaSearch's estimation of resident population at 2,884 following examination of ABS' latest ERP data release in June 2024 and an additional 42 validated new addresses since the Census date.
-This level of population results in a density ratio of 32 persons per square kilometer.
-Freeling's growth of 8.4% since the 2021 census exceeded both the non-metro area's 6.8% and the state's growth rate, marking it as a regional growth leader.
-Interstate migration contributed approximately 75.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Based on analysis of ABS population updates for the Freeling statistical area (Lv2), and new addresses validated by AreaSearch, the population is estimated at around 2,853 as of November 2025.
+This reflects an increase of 165 people (6.1%) since the 2021 Census, which reported a population of 2,688 people.
+The change is inferred from the resident population of 2,818, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 42 validated new addresses since the Census date.
+This level of population equates to a density ratio of 32 persons per square kilometer.
+Over the past decade, Freeling has demonstrated resilient growth patterns with a compound annual growth rate of 1.6%, outpacing the SA3 area.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 75.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-According to demographic trends, above median population growth is projected for Australia's non-metropolitan areas.
-Freeling is expected to expand by 514 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 16.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking at population projections moving forward, an above median population growth of Australia's non-metropolitan areas is projected for the Freeling (SA2), expected to grow by 514 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 19.2% in total over the 17 years.

 Frequently Asked Questions - Population